chronos-tachyon/roxy/configuration.md

 Complete syntax: `etcd:///prefix/string:namedPort?balancer=<algo>`

-The mandatory `prefix/string` (of the mandatory target string) specifies the prefix of an Etcd keyspace containing key-value pairs, one per host, in either of two JSON syntaxes:
+The mandatory `prefix/string` (of the mandatory endpoint string) specifies the prefix of an Etcd keyspace containing key-value pairs, one per host, in either of two JSON syntaxes:
 * [Finagle ServerSet](https://github.com/twitter/finagle)